alpyen/fpga-mediaplayer/README.md

 ## HDL

-- Check if we have to use a local clock buffer for the video fabric clock
 - Implement the Video Driver
   - Add Generic for variable resolution
+- Frame Buffer
+  - Check if it's better to restrict the ports as much as possible or two make them less restrictive
 - Control Unit
-    - it got bloated now with all the extra cases, perhaps it can be thinned
   - Use Generic for Memory Address width that is set in the TLE and passed to the CU and AD
   - Add Base Address to the TLE so the data is not assumed to be at address zero
 - Vendor agnostic